mautic/developer-documentation-new/.github/CONTRIBUTING.md

 - Ensure that a maintainer **assigns you** to an existing issue, and always **link your work to the issue in your PR**.

 - Ensure that you address one issue in one PR.
-If you work on multiple issues, work on them separately and create one PR to address each issue.
+If you work on multiple issues, work on them separately and create a single PR for each.

 - Always leave a detailed description in the PR.
 Leave nothing ambiguous for the reviewers.